Early Anomaly Detection and Location in Distribution Network: A Data-Driven Approach: Early Anomaly Detection and Localization in Distribution Network

-Based on the RMT and the formulated spatio-temporal data set, an incipient anomaly detection and location algorithm in distribution network is designed.
-The specific procedures are characterized as follows.
+{Based on the work above, we develop a new approach for early anomaly detection and {localization} in distribution network.} The specific steps are given in {Table \ref{Tab: algorithm}}.

-Procedure 1-3 are conducted for data preparing and preprocessing.
-For each sampling time, by using a split-window, the ESD of the sample covariance matrix is computed and compared with their theoretical values in procedure 4, where MP-law and Ring-law are used as auxiliary analyzing tools.
-Meanwhile, procedure 4e calculates the linear eigenvalue statistics $\mathcal{N}_{\bf\Sigma} (\phi)(t_j)$ and procedure 4f calculates the location indicator $\eta(t_j)$.
-Procedure 5 draws the $\mathcal{N}_{\bf\Sigma} (\phi)-t$ curve, aim to detect the anomalies.
-Procedure 6 plots the 3D figure of anomaly location indicator, further locating the abnormal indexes.

-The anomaly detection and location approach developed is driven by online monitoring data in distribution network, and based on statistical theories.
-It reveals the correlation changes of the input data at the incipient anomaly moment.
-The procedures above involve no mechanism models, thus avoiding the errors brought by assumptions and simplifications.
-It merges anomaly detection and location functionalities, which makes it faster to detect and locate faults.
-Besides, the method is theoretically robust against random fluctuations and measuring errors, which can help to improve anomaly detection accuracy and reduce the potential false alarm probability.
-What's more, the developed approach is practical for real-time anomaly detection and location by using the sliding-window method.
+{The early anomaly detection and {localization} approach is driven by the {measurement data from SCADA system installed in distribution network}.
+It is sensitive to the variation of the data correlations, and it is capable of detecting and {localizing} the anomaly at an early stage.} The steps above involve no mechanism models, thus avoiding the errors brought by assumptions and simplifications.
+The approach merges anomaly detection and {localization} functionalities, and experimentally robust to random disturbance and measurement error of the data. {The computational time of the approach is mainly determined by the calculation of covariance matrix and eigenvalue in Step 2c and 2d, complexity of which approximates O($p^2n^2$).
+In practice, the covariance matrix and eigenvalue calculation can be implemented by using $numpy.cov()$ and $numpy.linalg.eig()$ functions in Python, which has an extremely fast computing rate}.
+Therefore, the approach is practical for both online and offline analysis.